New Forensic Hospital on Western State Hospital Campus

 Our goal is to stabilize psychiatric symptoms and improve the person’s mental status and behavior.

-Patients who are discharged will receive discharge plans that are individualized with the supports to meet their needs in the community.
-These include wraparound supports such as medication management, case management and medical care.
-Discharged patients will be given a well-coordinated handoff to their next locations.
+Patients who are discharged will receive discharge plans that are individualized with the support to meet their needs in the community.
+These include wraparound services such as medication management, case management and medical care.
+Discharged patients will receive a well-coordinated handoff to their next locations.

 Security

 The new hospital building will be a fully locked facility.
 Staff will control all entrances and exits.
-Outdoor spaces for patients will be enclosed by fencing and buildings, as the new facility will take advantage of its three-story building perimeter to enclose outdoor courtyards.
+Outdoor spaces for patients will be enclosed, as the new facility will take advantage of its three-story building perimeter to enclose outdoor courtyards.
 Staff will be trained in de-escalation strategies and emergency management processes to provide a safe, secure, and therapeutic environment.
 The new hospital facility will be covered by new agreements similar to current WSH agreements with local law enforcement to provide assistance as needed.

 Frequently asked questions